C0Assassin/Blitz-to-2/README.md

 *  Elton John - I'm Still Standing
 *  P!nk - Raise Your Glass
 *  Blink-182 - Always
+*  Fun. ft.
+Janelle Monáe - We Are Young

 ## Converts done by:
 *  C0 Assassin: Shine, Cult of Personality, Bang Your Head
 *  AnxiousQT: Moves Like Jagger (lipsync), I'm Still Standing
 *  Underoath628: Moves Like Jagger (venue), Always
-*  Anthoalreadyppoped: P!nk - Raise Your Glass
+*  Anthoalreadyppoped: Raise Your Glass, We Are Young